christinerose/gibbr.org/blog/nim/index.md

 At the time I only really knew how to program in Visual Studio, and wanting to move away from visual basic C# was the natural choice.
 I believe they even use the same intermediate representation.

-The source code and binary (but build instructions are left as an exercise for the reader) of this game can be found [here](https://github.com/RyanGibb/nim).
+The source code and binary of this game can be found [here](https://github.com/RyanGibb/nim) (but build instructions are left as an exercise for the reader).

 Reflecting on this project, while it had some inane requirements - like writing out the entire program in pseuocode beforehand and using a strict waterful methodology, all of which was done retrospectivly of course - it really got me to consider studying computer science further, which led me to where I am today.